mirucon/required-ja/required.md

 *   The screenshot may optionally show supported plugins, settings and templates.
 *   The screenshot should not be a logo or mockup.
 *   The screenshot should be no bigger than 1200 x 900px.
+*   Ratio of width to height should be 4:3.

 Screenshots are allowed to display only dummy text that doesn’t suggest/describe theme features, functionality, or statistics.
 If it looks like an AD, then it’s not allowed.